+357-22-232-044

 Preliminary Due Diligence

-The results of this mandatory step define whether the investor can become a Cypriot resident.
+The results of this mandatory step define whether there are any obstacles for the investor to become a Cypriot resident.
 A certified Compliance Anti-Money Laundering Officer at Immigrant Invest conducts a thorough check to evaluate the applicant’s chances and reveal possible risks.

 Up to 2 weeks